deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 ## <a name="params">Parameters & k</a>

 The variable k is the number of times you run [contrastive divergence](../glossary.html#contrastivedivergence).
+Contrastive divergence is the method used to calculate the gradient (the slope representing the relationship between a network's weights and its error), without which no learning can occur.

 Each time contrastive divergence is run, it's a sample of the Markov Chain composing the restricted Boltzmann machine.
 A typical value is 1.

 In the above example, you can see how RBMs can be created as layers with a more general `MultiLayerConfiguration`.
 After each dot you'll find an additional parameter that affects the structure and performance of a deep neural net.
 Most of those parameters are defined on this site.